Using CFD to enhance the energy efficiency of new and existing commercial shipping vessels

 Improving efficiency of existing vessels

-Simcenter™ STAR-CCM+™ software, which is a CFD solution that is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services, can be used to help calculate the EEXI for older vessels by developing speed power curves to update existing documentation.
+Simcenter™ STAR-CCM+™ software, which is a CFD solution that is part of the Siemens Xcelerator business platform of software, hardware and services, can be used to help calculate the EEXI for older vessels by developing speed power curves to update existing documentation.
 This is a much faster and more efficient method than traditional towing tank testing.
 Simcenter STAR-CCM+ can also be helpful when engineers need to investigate potential energy efficiency improvements, such as adding wind-assisted ship propulsion (WASP) devices and calculating their impact on the EEXI.
 To meet the new regulations, ship owners consider WASP devices such as wing sails, suction sails, Flettner rotors, etc.

 “WASP devices can potentially cut fuel costs by 10 to 30 percent, but they are highly complex systems to model,” says Azcueta.
 “Ideally, both the hydrodynamic and aerodynamic effects need to be modeled simultaneously in a single simulation.
 We have developed a simulation workflow to directly compare WASP device efficiency and determine potential savings.
 Wind conditions above the water surface are modeled with an accurate wind profile taking into account the atmospheric boundary layer wind gradient.”